 Q: When will you be open?

-A: During the Spring and Fall (Easter-Thanskgiving,) we rent bikes throughout the week and on the weekends.
-Though the storefront may be sometimes closed during the week, you can sign out bicycles at the Refuge Inn front desk next door.
-During the summer, we are open from around 8AM until around 7PM.
-This schedule varies with weather & staffing, so we recommend calling 757-336-5511 to confirm.
+A: During the summer, we are open from around 8AM until around 8PM.
+During the Spring and Fall (Easter-Thanskgiving,) we rent bikes throughout the week and on the weekends.
+Though the storefront may be sometimes closed during the week, if there are bicycles outside, you can sign them out at the Refuge Inn front desk next door.
+[Please note that the Refuge staff can only rent bikes that have been inspected by Bike Depot staff.
+We are unable to pull specialty bikes from the shed, and some days the bicycles are not available due to inclement weather.]
+This schedule varies with weather & staffing.

 Q: Do I need reservations?

 A: We do not currently take reservations.
 Bikes are on a first-come, first-served basis.
 If you are set on renting bicycles during your visit to Chincoteague, we recommend renting them daily.
 You can lock the bikes in the racks behind our shop if you like, or bike to your house or hotel.
-Our staff typically has a pretty good idea of when we may run out of bikes, so feel free to call us at 757-336-5511 (ask for the Bike Depot) the morning or evening before coming to rent.
+The only time you may want to call ahead is if you’re looking to rent specialty bikes in the off-season, as their availability may vary and we can check with the bike shop staff and get back to you.

 Q: Are the mosquitoes really THAT bad?